General Education Courses

 Prerequisite(s): BI 156 or consent of instructor.

-BU 221: Healthcare Economics: 3 credits
+BU 221: Healthcare Economics - 3 credits

-Fall: Online
+Spring: Online

 Healthcare spending has been rising immensely for decades, now accounting for a significant portion of the US economy and federal budget.
 Health economics is an increasing field and is a significant part of public policy in all countries throughout the world.
 The choice on how to pay and provide healthcare has direct effects on the wellbeing of consumers and producers of healthcare nationwide, while also playing a key role in national economic performance.
 In this course the students will cover a number of topics including basic economic concepts essential to healthcare, aspects of healthcare in the US, as well as healthcare reform.
 The students will apply economic principles to a range of important healthcare policy questions.